15LucasAlves/TrabalhoDJA/README.md

 ### 🎲 Gamble Rules
 - All gambles are truly random.
 - No save-scumming, outcomes are final.
-- Some souls can only be gambled once.
+- Some souls can only be gambled with once.
 - Skipping a gamble means permanently losing that soul.
 - Penalties include fighting bosses again under new restrictions.